aiven/aiven-docs/docs/platform/reference/service-ip-address.md

 :::important
 Always use a fully qualified domain name returned by Aiven API.
-Make sure your code doesn\'t put any constraints on the domain part or format of the returned service hostname.
+Make sure your code doesn't put any constraints on the domain part or format of the returned service hostname.
 :::